IdeaCraft/posenet-camera/README.md

 # posenet-camera

-Flutter plugin to show camera preview, run PoseNet on camera frames and send output as a stream.
+Flutter plugin to show camera preview, run PoseNet on camera frames and send output as a stream of keypoint-coordinates.

-*Note*: This plugin is still under development, and some APIs might not be available yet.
+*Note*: This plugin is still under development, and some APIs might not be available yet!

 ## Features: